 When I was hacking at MIT, we carried orange laminated cards with “Hacker Ethics” printed on them.
 These served two purposes: first, they were useful for carding doors (and we used them routinely to break into places).
 Second, they served as a constant reminder of how to hack safely and ethically.

 Today, “ethical hacking” has grown into a profession.
 At LMG Security, our pentesters abide by a “Code of Conduct” that is similar in concept to the MIT Hacker Ethics that guided us long ago.
 This week I am proud to be speaking at AwarenessCon on how we can all work together to ensure that penetration testing is conducted safely and effectively.
 I will be handing out laminated cards that are both useful for carding doors, and also imprinted with the Pentester’s Code of Conduct.
-Here they are online, so that everyone can read them.
+Here they are online, so that everyone can read them, or you can download the file.
 Please share with your community!

 - Know your scope.
 Make sure that you have reviewed written documentation which clearly describes the goals of testing, what you are testing, how you are testing it, and any constraints.